dududududulu/InterfaceDemo/README.md

 ### Deploy and Post
 Once you have finished your project, you have to publish the application to GitHub Pages instead of just running it locally at http://localhost:3000/.

 - Source code of your application cannot directly be compiled and run on GitHub Pages.
 Follow steps listed [here](https://github.com/gitname/react-gh-pages) to deploy your React Dapp to GitHub Pages.
+If you have already opened a repository, start from step 3; if you have deployed your project before, start from step 7.
 - After that, you have to config your GitHub Pages to show your application.
   - Go to your **project repository** and check if there is a branch named ```gh-pages```.
     ![Git-gh-pages](https://i.postimg.cc/TPr0jFCV/Git-gh-pages.png)